Sign in Create account

 The middle hood is built up as a rectangle directly on the blanket.
 We have to maintain the stitch look.
 At the end, we will fold the top of the new rectangle in half and sew shut to form the hood.

-Fold blanket in half and place stitch marker on closest cluster to the centre point.
+Fold the blanket in half and place a stitch marker on the closest cluster to the center point.

-Starting with next cluster, count 10 clusters over and mark ch 1 space after it.
-Then go back to centre stitch marker and count 10 clusters over and mark the ch 1 space after it.
+Starting with the next cluster, count 10 clusters over and mark the ch 1 space after it.
+Then go back to the center stitch marker and count 10 clusters over and mark the ch 1 space after it.

-You should have 21 clusters between the two outside stitch markers in approx the centre of the blanket.
+You should have 21 clusters between the two outside stitch markers in approximately the center of the blanket.
 This is where the hood will appear.

-The first row that you will start with has to have the single crochets correctly placed.
-It looks just like row 4 but with the first and last spaces having 2 sc in each.
+The first row that you will start with must have the single crochets correctly placed.
+It looks just like row 4 but with the first and last spaces having 2 sc each.

-1st row: (RS) With RS facing up, join with sl st to 1st stitch marker ch 1 sp.
-Ch 1, 2 sc in first ch 1 sp.
+1st row: (RS) With RS facing up, join with sl st to the 1st stitch marker ch 1 sp.
+Ch 1, 2 sc in the first ch 1 sp.
 1 sc in next cluster, *1 sc in next ch 1 sp, 1 sc in next cluster.
-Rep from * across.
+Repeat from * across.
 2 sc in last ch 1 sp where the stitch marker is.
-You should had an odd number stitch count.
+You should have an odd number of stitch count.

 Like!6